zapier/visual-builder/docs/_quickstart/auth.md

 ![Zapier Visual Builder Oauth v2](https://cdn.zappy.app/13034a55ecf3fb0c9a7ed982219f9746.png)

 _If your OAuth v2 implementation is standard and users don’t need to input any additional fields such as sub domain to access the authorization url, you don’t need to make any changes in this section_

+If you do add input fields in this section, this will show a form to users with the fields you’ve added before redirecting them to your authorization URL.
+More on adding an OAuth v2 input form [here](https://platform.zapier.com/docs/oauth#add-an-oauth-input-form-optional).
+For our example GitHub integration, we will not make any changes to this section.

 ## 2. OAuth Redirect URL